cardillan/mindcode/ROADMAP.markdown

 * Volatile values: always reread, never reuse last value
   * Specific built-in ones (already done)
   * All sensed properties (already done - the entire `sensor` instruction is deemed volatile)
-  * New compiler directive will allow to declare memory model for a memory block, linked block or built-in variable (`#declare variable [volatile | aliased | restriced]`).
+  * New compiler directive will allow to declare memory model for a memory block, a linked block, a built-in variable or a global variable (because of the `sync` instruction), e.g. `#declare variable [volatile | aliased | restriced]`.

 # Function pointers